10 Days

 Fes → Chefchaouen

 North into the Rif.
-The imperial flatlands give way to mountains that don't care about dynasties.
-Villages appear white against green.
-The road winds tighter.
-Then Chefchaouen—blue spilling down the mountainside like someone knocked over the sky.
+The imperial flatlands give way to mountains that don't care about dynasties or centuries of scholarship — they just rise, green and indifferent.
+Villages appear white against the slopes, their minarets small and defiant.
+The road winds tighter, the air cooling, the smell of wet earth and eucalyptus replacing the medina's leather and cedar.
+Then Chefchaouen — blue spilling down the mountainside like someone knocked over the sky.
 The twin peaks watch.
 The paint doesn't explain itself.
+The first cup of tea arrives in a glass the colour of the walls.
+You drink the town.

 Day 2